Syafinaz Selamat: Teaching

 During her final year as a student in the Universiti Teknologi MARA (UiTM), Syafinaz was trusted with the responsibility as a lecturer assistant by Siti Chairani Prohoeman.
 She was then immediately recruited as a lecturer in the UiTM right after her graduation in 1995.
 Today, Syafinaz does not only lecture in UiTM, but also in The National Arts Academy (ASWARA) as well.
 In addition, Syafinaz was elected as one of the board of director at ASWARA in 2020.
 She is also an advisor, vocal master, director, and a conductor for the National Choir of Malaysia, and Genius Seni Koir Group (formerly known as Permata Seni Koir).
-Under the leadership of Syafinaz and the other teaching staffs of JKKN, the National Choir of Malaysia have won two gold medals for Vocal Group category and Mix Choir category in the 4th Bali International Choir Festival 2015.
+Under the leadership of Syafinaz and the other teaching staffs of JKKN, the National Choir of Malaysia have won two gold medals for Vocal Group category and Mix Choir category in the 4th Bali International Choir Festival 2015; and additionally, the Genius Seni Koir group also earned a silver medal for the Pop Ensembles category and a gold medal for the Folklore with Accompaniment category in World Choir Games that was held in Gangneung, South Korea in July 2023.
 Syafinaz was also invited to conduct the Vienna Boys' Choir during the group's tour in Malaysia in 2011.

 Moreover, Syafinaz also provides private voice tutoring and known to have tutored several well known local singers including Misha Omar, Khai Bahar, Ernie Zakri, Hael Husaini, and many more.

 She was the music advisor for the reality programme Audition II, and a vocal coach in Malaysia national singing competition Bintang RTM 2018.
 She was also chosen as one of the mentors in the reality show Mentor for the show's 7th season installation, Mentor 7 2018.
 In Mentor 7, Syafinaz was the only mentor who managed to keep both of her protégés (Lazarul and Ranisha) up to the semi-final until Lazarul was eliminated in the semi-final.
 Syafinaz also managed to maintain the youngest and only female protégé (Ranisha, 18) from the beginning towards the final of Mentor 7.

 Jury/critic

-Syafinaz has extensive experience as a jury in numerous local singing competitions and reality shows, including Akademi Fantasia Season 3(guest) and 4(guest); Who Will Win, Mentor, One in a Million (OiAM) Season 1, 2 and 3; Pop Krew, The Band, Bintang Kecil RTM, Bintang RTM, AF Megastar 2017, Separuh Akhir Muzik-Muzik (SFMM36), Gegar Vaganza Season 6(guest), 7(guest), 8(fixed) and 9(fixed).
-Syafinaz is currently the Captain of a team of 50 celebrity jurors for Astro's second season of All Together Now Malaysia 2022.
+Syafinaz has extensive experience as a jury in numerous local singing competitions and reality shows, including Akademi Fantasia Season 3 (guest) and 4 (guest); Who Will Win, Mentor, One in a Million (OiAM) Season 1, 2 and 3; Pop Krew, The Band, Bintang Kecil RTM, Bintang RTM, AF Megastar 2017, Separuh Akhir Muzik-Muzik (SFMM36), Gegar Vaganza Season 6 (guest), 7 (guest), 8 (fixed), 9 (fixed) and 10 (fixed).
+Syafinaz was also the Captain of a team of 50 celebrity jurors for Astro's second season of All Together Now Malaysia 2022.
 Her partnership with her co-jury, Paul Moss in OiAM landed them a nomination for Best On-Screen Chemistry Award in Shout!
 Awards in 2009.
 What makes Syafinaz one of Malaysia's celebrated jury and critics in local singing competitions are her motivating encouragements, constructive remarks and pointers from the academic point of views.